 While the grocery industry has become increasingly digital, your physical store is just as important as your e-commerce one.
 It may seem difficult to find ways to increase foot traffic in today’s digital world, but it’s not as hard as you think.

-To get customers to visit your brick and mortar store, you need to communicate with them and let them know what they’ll gain by visiting your store.
+To get customers to visit your brick-and-mortar store, you need to communicate with them and let them know what they’ll gain by visiting your store.
 There are a lot of ways to accomplish this, but here are nine tips we’ve found most effective for driving foot traffic to your grocery store.

 1. Measure Foot Traffic

-To know whether you’re really increasing your traffic, you need a way to measure it.
+To know whether you’re increasing your traffic, you need a way to measure it.
 Most stores use people counters, though there is also mobile tracking technology and video surveillance.

 2. Maintain Your Store’s Appearance